marcinbojko/trivy/README.md

 * /RefreshDB = (Yes/No) - If set to "Yes", after instalation Trivy will reset and update databases.

-  If not set "No" is default answer
+  If not set, then "No" is default answer

   Without `git` package instalation can take a while